Comment on page

 There are various applications of Flash Loans.

-- 1.flashLender — Helio's smart contract implementing the "server side" of the flash loans functionality.
+1. flashLender — Lista smart contract implementing the "server side" of the flash loans functionality.

-- 2.flashBorrower — the smart contract implementing the "client side", which EOA can copy, modify, and deploy to interact through with flashLender.
+2. flashBorrower — the smart contract implementing the "client side", which EOA can copy, modify, and deploy to interact through with flashLender.
 A stub example of the smart contract is available later on this page.

-- 3.EOA (Externally Owned Account) — an account that interacts with the copy of flashBorrower they deploy.
+3. EOA (Externally Owned Account) — an account that interacts with the copy of flashBorrower they deploy.
 Effectively, EOA is a developer who copies flashBorrower, modifies, and deploys it on BSC to interact with flashLender through.

-flashLender can be used to borrow (mint) and repay (burn) HAY destablecoins, with a fee, in one transaction.
+flashLender can be used to borrow (mint) and repay (burn) Lista destablecoins, with a fee, in one transaction.
 EOA needs to interact with their own deployed copy of flashBorrower, which in turn interacts with flashLender.

-function that returns the fee amount in 18 Decimals.Your contract must conform to the ERC3156FlashBorrower interface by implementing the
+Your contract must conform to the ERC3156FlashBorrower interface by implementing the onFlashLoan() function.

-, which is a callback function called during the execution of flashLoan()
+To interact with flashLender, your contract must implement flashBorrow(token, amount) and onFlashLoan(initiator, token, amount, fee, data), which is a callback function called during the execution of flashLoan().

-.
-Implement any custom logic within
+Implement any custom logic within onFlashLoan().

-.Here's an example stub contract you can look through to better understand how to implement flashBorrower.
+Here's an example stub contract you can look through to better understand how to implement flashBorrower.

 pragma solidity ^0.8.10;